melodyyangaws/karpenter-emr-on-eks/README.md

 ## EMR on EKS: High performance autoscaling with Karpenter

 This repository provides source code for the Karpenter workshop with EMR on EKS.
 For the workshop purpose, we will run Karpenter in AZ-a, and Cluster Autoscaler in AZ-b.
-Each jobs will be submitted twice, ie. one per AZ.
+Each job will be submitted twice, ie. one per AZ.
+However, this is not a recommended design for a real-world workload.

 See the reference architecture as below: